 Nobody Does Anything

-Some people argued that making any changes will go against the very nature and underlying philosophy of Ethereum itself.
+Some people argued that making any changes will go against the very nature and underlying philosophy of crypto blockchains itself.
 After all, it is supposed to be immutable and “code is law.”

 What Is A Soft Fork?